yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-closures-hoisting-and-oop/README.md

 ## Exercise 5 - Create Husky

-In this exercise you are provided with a `Husky` function constructor.
+In this Exercise you are provided with a `Husky` function constructor.
 It should receive 2 properties `name: string, age: number` as input and you can safely expect to be tested with valid data.

 Your Objective is to: